StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --rms                 Calculate rms
       --covariance          Calculate covariance spectrum
-      --use-pi              Energy intervals are specified as PI channels --cross-instr         Use data files in pairs, for example with thereference band from one and the subbands from the other (useful in NuSTAR and multiple-detector missions)
+      --use-pi              Energy intervals are specified as PI channels --cross-instr         Use data files in pairs, for example with the reference band from one and the subbands from the other (useful in NuSTAR and multiple-detector
+                            missions)
       --lag                 Calculate lag-energy
       --count               Calculate lag-energy
       --label LABEL         Additional label to be added to file names